 - Understand and identify a variety of writing styles.

-- Apply conventions and methodologies of script structure and genre.
+- Apply conventions and methodologies of script structure, format and genre.

 - Demonstrate an understanding of the role of evaluation, redrafting and editing in the scriptwriting process.